mjh65/navitab/docs/INSTALLATION.md

 This [article](https://helpdesk.aerosoft.com/hc/en-gb/articles/5023507568925-How-to-locate-the-Community-folder-in-Microsoft-Flight-Simulator)
 may help if the `Community` folder is proving to be elusive.

-To uninstall Navitab from MSFS simply remove the folder `navitab-ingamepanels-navitab` from the MSFS `Community` folder.

 To update Navitab it is recommended to remove the old folder before copying the new one.
 Navitab does not store any working files in the installed folder.

+To uninstall Navitab from MSFS simply remove the folder `navitab-ingamepanels-navitab` from the MSFS `Community` folder.
+Navitab stores its working files separately from the panel and server.
+To remove these files too refer to the final section of this document to find the location and then delete this folder/directory.

 ### Operation